 Berger says he values candidates that understand it is a two-way street.
 There are many ways you can show this, for example, keeping in contact, sharing an industry article or writing a Linkedin testimonial.
 “Sending referrals or introducing the recruiter to your company or people in your network is also a great way to foster the relationship,” he adds.

-Neither last nor least, Berger says he favours candidates that are very clear from the outset about what they want and where they want to go in their career and who have good understanding of their next role and their market worth.
+Neither last nor least, Berger says he favours candidates that are very clear from the outset about what they want and where they want to go in their career and who have a good understanding of their next role and their market worth.

 How to choose the right recruiter for you.
 Priority one is ensuring they are a specialist in your area of expertise, says Berger.
 After that, you should be looking for recruiters who have been in the industry for a long time.
 And if you’re aiming for the holy grail – look for a recruiter who specialises in your area of expertise and who has been doing so for a long time.

-“Also consider their role – are they are principal consultant?
+“Also consider their role – are they a principal consultant?
 Have they climbed the ranks, won awards and do they have industry standing – also do your colleagues know who they are?” he says.

 Take note of those you work well with when you are hunting for work, even if you don’t gain employment through them, do your research, and if they tick the boxes above, ensure you stay in touch.